maldonado91/Amazon_Vine_Analysis/README.md

 ### 3. Summary:
-#### There is a clear distinction between between male and females when it comes to bikes and we also noticed some interesting trends on bike usage in relation to the hour of the day.
-Bikes have a played a huge role for those getting to and from work in the weekdays.

-#### Two areas I'd like to revist are
-  1) Age of riders
-  2) Start/ending stations
+#### There is a slight bias between vine members and non vine members.
+Members show a 1% point higher in 5 star reviews than non members.
+The next recommendation would be to look at all star reviews and search for a trend.
+If there are very low 1 and/or 2 star reviews for members then we might have a clear bias between the two groups.